Reforms of Kapampangan orthography: History

-From the 10th century AD to 1571, before the Spanish conquest of Lúsung Guo which resulted in the creation of the province of Pampanga, Kapampangans used a writing system known as kulitan or súlat Kapampángan.
+From the 10th century AD to 1571, before the Spanish conquest of Lúsung Guo and Kingdom of Tondo which resulted in the creation of the province of Pampanga, Kapampangans used a writing system known as kulitan or súlat Kapampángan.
 Augustinian missionaries studied the Kapampangan language and its writing system.

 As late as 1699, more than a century after the Spanish conquest, Spaniards continued studying the Kapampangan language and writing system.
 The Spanish introduced a Romanized orthography, known as the Bácolor orthography (súlat Bakúlud).
 Because of the number of works written in this orthography, which uses the letters q, c, f, ñ and ll, its users dub it tutûng Kapampángan—"genuine Pampangan".

 By the end of Spanish colonial rule, the abakada, which was an "indigenized" orthography based on José Rizal's use of ⟨k⟩ for ⟨c⟩ and ⟨qu⟩ but which went further by eliminating ⟨ch⟩, ⟨ll⟩ and ⟨ñ⟩ and modifying general spelling rules, gained favor among Philippine nationalist writers among the Pampangans, two of them being Arturo Tolentino and Mónico Mercado.
 As many of these writers, including Tolentino and Mercado, were from Guagua, the abakada came to be known among Pampangans as súlat Wáwâ, "Guagua writing".
 Another Pampangan and member of the Institute of National Language (INL), Zoilo Hilario, would later support the imposition of súlat Wáwâ, with the addition of the Tagalog ⟨w⟩, on the Pampangan language.
 This action unwittingly introduced into the Pampangan literary scene the bitter orthographic conflict which had by then begun to take root at the national level between writers supportive of one spelling system and the other.